isomerpages/pa-cdcvouchers-r/_about/Terms & Conditions.md

     <li>Redeemable at participating merchants displaying the CDC Voucher decal;</li>
     <li>Not valid for purchase of lottery products, petrol, diesel, alcohol or cigarettes;</li>
     <li>Not for resale/ exchangeable for cash or gift vouchers; and</li>
     <li>Not renewable upon expiry and the expiry date is final.
-Vouchers will expire on 31 December 2022.</li>
+CDC Vouchers 2023 will expire on 31 December 2023.</li>
 			</ol>
 			</li>
 			</ol>